xristos3490/wordpress-lamma/readme.md

 # Lamma - WordPress Local Development CLI

-Lamma is a command-line interface tool designed for effortless WordPress site management on your local machine.
-With its lightweight and flexible features tailored to the Nginx server, Lamma simplifies site creation, theme and plugin management, and site removal tasks.
+Lamma is a lightweight homebrew-based development environment tool designed for effortless WordPress site management on your local machine.

 ## Prerequisites